Visit Albuquerque prohibits users from downloading images from our website.

 (sahn eel-deh-FOHN-soh)

 San Ildefonso has been located at its present site, 20 miles northwest of Santa Fe off NM-502, the road to Los Alamos, since the late 1500s.
 Beautifully situated on the eastern bank of the Rio Grande, San Ildefonso is very well known for its black-on-black pottery which commands the respect of fine art collectors worldwide.
 Some dances are open to the public throughout the year; of particular importance is the Buffalo-Deer Dance, which takes place on San Ildefonso's feast day.
 A museum displays local arts and crafts.
-The Visitors Center can provide additional information and direct people to craft shops in the pueblo.
+The Visitor Center can provide additional information and direct people to craft shops in the pueblo.
 Fishing is available at the lake.

 Photo Fee: Photos are allowed, for a fee, in the village only.
 Certain areas of the pueblo are off limits.